 The utility will display any available wireless networks in your area.
-Click on a network (displayed using the SSID) and click the Connect button.
+Click on a network (displayed using the SSID) and click Connect.

 If you get a good signal but cannot access the Internet, check you TCP/IP settings for your wireless adapter.
 Refer to the Networking Basics section in this manual for more information.